GRAND RAPIDS, Mich. (WOOD) - Pet owners may not know their tax money pays for

 investigation which could lead to fines or action against R&R's license.

-a license holder can do the same wrong act over and over again?
+regulation if a license holder can do the same wrong act over and over

-with the Animal Welfare Act."
-The IG said over a two-year period,
+compliance with the Animal Welfare Act."
+The IG said over a two-year

 Instead, the agency chose to try to educate dealers and brokers instead.

-provide humane care and treatment for their animals is the ultimate goal," said
+to provide humane care and treatment for their animals is the ultimate

-more enforcement and stricter enforcement, more aggressive enforcement actions
+for more enforcement and stricter enforcement, more aggressive enforcement

 Sacks said the agency recently hired more inspectors, a kennel specialist,